BrianLipscombe/power_standz/README.md

     Code Institute on Slack;

-    My mentor Narender Singh for helping me make improvements to this project for its resubmission on short notice;
+    My mentor Narender Singh;

-    And, my family for being patient and understanding when most of my time is absorbed by work and school, and for continuing to support me even when I fail.
+    My family.

-This site was developed for educational purposes.
+This site was developed for educational purposes only.